Couch Alternatives – 14 Stylish & Comfy Pieces That Prove A Sofa Isn't a Necessity After All

 (Image credit: Lisa Sherry)

-Transform an awkward alcove with a built-in sofa.
-An easy way to add extra seating to a room without taking up any usable floor space.
-This is a great look for a small living room, where a full-sized sofa might not be an option but you still want somewhere cozy to curl up.
-And you can bring in a couple of comfy chairs and a coffee table to nicely fill up the rest of the room.
+Transform an awkward alcove with a built-in bench, an easy way to add extra seating to a room without taking up any usable floor space.
+This is a great look for a small apartment living room, where a full-sized sofa might not be an option but you still want somewhere cozy to curl up.
+You can also bring in a couple of comfy chairs and a coffee table to nicely fill up the rest of the room.

 Chaise longue in a mezzanine living room